Young Guns (film): Home media

+On December 5, 2023, Lionsgate Home Video released the film in 4K in a standard edition as well as a Best Buy exclusive Steelbook.
+Both the standard and Steelbook releases contain two discs: the 4K Blu-ray, along with a remastered in 4K 1080p Blu-ray.

 Reception

 Box office

 The movie was a box-office hit, and grossed $45.7 million in the US and Canada.
 Internationally it grossed $11 million for a worldwide total of $56 million.

 Critical response

-The film received mixed reviews from critics.
-It holds a 42% rating on Rotten Tomatoes based on 38 reviews, with an average rating of 4.6/10 with the consensus: "Young Guns rounds up a posse of attractive young leads, but this cheerfully shallow Brat Pack western ultimately has too much hat and not enough cattle."
+Young Guns received mixed reviews from critics.
+It holds a 43% rating on Rotten Tomatoes based on 40 reviews, with an average rating of 4.7/10 with the consensus: "Young Guns rounds up a posse of attractive young leads, but this cheerfully shallow Brat Pack western ultimately has too much hat and not enough cattle."
 Metacritic gave the film a score of 50 based on 13 people, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-The movie was deemed closer to history in some ways than earlier cinematic incarnations of the Lincoln County War.
-The relationship between Tunstall and Murphy was particularly close to the historical reality (as it was in Chisum).
-The killings of Hill and McCloskey are also particularly close to the historical record as well.
-The portrayals of Josiah Gordon "Doc" Scurlock, Jose Chavez y Chavez, Richard "Dick" Brewer, and Charlie Bowdre, all of whom are not in earlier cinematic versions of the story are praised, whereas the absence of John Chisum is noticeable.
+Ian Nathan of Empire gave the film two out of five, praising Estevez's performance but felt the cast to be underused, and criticised the lack of depth, ultimately feeling the film to be "badly realised and altogether a bit flat".
+Alex von Tunzelmann of The Guardian gave the film a grade of B, feeling the film to be "good, solid, brainless fun" but criticised its inaccuracies and portrayal of the characters as cartoon characters, feeling the film made history "actually less colourful".
+Casimir Harlow praised the cast's performances (especially Estevez's portrayal of Billy) and the film's soundtrack, calling Young Guns a "cracking, wild whirlwind of a ride".
+Michael Cavender praised the sets, performances but felt Sheen, Palance and Wayne to be underused.